Updated: May 30

 In order to make sure you find some inspiration no matter your skill level, we will go over three easy objects and will add two more difficult targets for the more experienced amateur astrophotographers at the end.

-Want more inspiration for Summer targets?
-Read our full guide about the 15 best Summer Astrophotography targets!
+Need more summer targets?
+Read the 15 best summer astrophotography targets!

 5 August Astrophotography targets:

 NGC 6960 & NGC 6992 - The Eastern & Western Veil Nebulae